pivotal/docs-tas-adapter/install.md

    Where:

    - `APP-REGISTRY-HOSTNAME` is the host name of the registry used for app packages and droplets.
 For example:
-     - Harbor has the form `hostname: "my-harbor.io"`
+     - Harbor has the form `hostname: "my-harbor.io"`.
-     - Docker Hub has the form `hostname: "index.docker.io"`
+     - Docker Hub has the form `hostname: "index.docker.io"`.
-     - Google Container Registry has the form `hostname: "gcr.io"`
+     - Google Container Registry has the form `hostname: "gcr.io"`.
    - `APP-REGISTRY-PATH-DROPLETS` is the path to the directory or project in the app registry where Application Service Adapter uploads droplets, such as runnable application images.
 This value does not include the registry host name itself.
 Examples:
-     - Harbor has the form `droplets: "project-name/my-repo-name"`
+     - Harbor has the form `droplets: "project-name/my-repo-name"`.
-     - Docker Hub has the form `droplets: "my-dockerhub-username"`
+     - Docker Hub has the form `droplets: "my-dockerhub-username"`.
-     - Google Container Registry has the form `droplets: "project-id/my-repo-name"`
+     - Google Container Registry has the form `droplets: "project-id/my-repo-name"`.

-> **Note** The values specified for `app_registry.hostname` and `app_registry.path.droplets` will be combined (separated by a `/`) to form the value for the new `app_registry.repository_prefix` setting.
-The value of the `app_registry.path.packages` setting will be ignored.
-Source package images will be stored in the specified droplets repository.
+The values specified for `app_registry.hostname` and `app_registry.path.droplets` are combined (separated by a `/`) to form the value for the new `app_registry.repository_prefix` setting.
+The value of the `app_registry.path.packages` setting is ignored.
+Source package images are stored in the specified droplets repository.

 ### <a id="cert-manager-certificate-issuer"></a>(Optional) Configure the Cert Manager certificate issuer to use for ingress certificates

-Out of the box, Application Service Adapter uses the `tap-ingress-selfsigned` cluster issuer provided by Tanzu Application Platform.

-To configure Application Service Adapter to use a different Cert Manager certificate issuer:

-1. Include the following values in your `tas-adapter-values.yml` file:
+By default, Application Service Adapter uses the `tap-ingress-selfsigned` cluster issuer provided by Tanzu Application Platform.
+To configure Application Service Adapter to use a different Cert Manager certificate issuer, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    shared:
      ingress_issuer: "CERTIFICATE-ISSUER-NAME"
    ```

-   Where:

-   - `CERTIFICATE-ISSUER-NAME` is the name of the cert-manager cluster issuer to use to generate certificates for HTTPS ingress to Application Service Adapter.
+   Where `CERTIFICATE-ISSUER-NAME` is the name of the cert-manager cluster issuer to use to generate certificates for HTTPS ingress to Application Service Adapter.
 Defaults to `tap-ingress-selfsigned`.

 ### <a id="user-provided-ingress-certs"></a>(Optional) Configure ingress certificates using a secret name and namespace

-If desired, users can provide their own certificates for either the Application Service Adapter API or applications, or both.
+Users can provide their own certificates for either the Application Service Adapter API or applications, or both.

-To configure the ingress certificate for the API:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure the ingress certificate for the API, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    api_ingress: